The Abandoned Village of Bara-Hack – Pomfret, Connecticut - Atlas Obscura

 The ruins quickly developed a reputation among amateur paranormal investigators and believers for being haunted.
 There were reported sightings of the aforementioned ghost baby, a bearded face in the cemetery, and streaking lights and orbs.
 Otherworldly noises have also been reported, including the sounds of farm animals, horse drawn buggies, and long gone voices.

 Bara-Hack was eventually closed to the public due to an increasing influx of paranormal enthusiasts.
-Today, it sits on private property, surrounded by “No Trespassing” signs.
+Today, it sits on private property and you must have a special permit or be on a guided tour group to go in.

 In partnership with KAYAK